HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 The function is responsible for previewing a file's content in a read-only format.
 It sets up the preview UI for the selected file, displays the preview window, and makes a POST request to showdoc.php to retrieve the file's content.
 This function is intended for viewing only, not editing.

 ## Input Parameters
-- Parameter: fileUrl
+- Parameter: filepath
-   - Type: String
+   - Type: ?
    - Description: Describe parameter.
 Stored as *varchar(256)* in the database

 - Parameter: fileName
    - Type: String
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: File name.
+Stored as varchar(256) in the database

 - Parameter: fileKind
-   - Type: String
+   - Type: ?
    - Description: Describe parameter.
 Stored as *varchar(256)* in the database

+- Parameter: coursevers
+   - Type: String
+   - Description: Stored as varchar(8) in the database

 ## Calling Methods
 - POST